Nick Jonas Live

 Nick Jonas Live is the first concert tour for American pop singer, songwriter Nick Jonas without his band, the Administration or the Jonas Brothers, to support his second studio album, Nick Jonas (2014).
-The tour starts on September 22 in Seattle and ends on November 6th in New York.
+The tour starts on September 22 in Seattle and ends on November 6 in New York.

 Background and development

 On September 4, 2014, Jonas tweeted a message that said that he had a big announcement coming the next day.
 The next day he announced that he would go on tour.
 He also revealed the tour dates.
 On September 6, fans could pre- order his upcoming album to get early access to the tour ticket sale.
 They will also receive a download of his single "Jealous" on September 8, 2014.

+The Tour was part of the promotional effort to Jonas' solo project.
+It came in a wave of new found freedom the artist was experiencing since departing from the band with his brothers.

+Jonas also joined Demi Lovato on stage for select shows of the concert tour, performing three of her songs with her.

+The promotion to the eponymous solo project also helped Jonas to better understand himself as an artist, stripping away from the influence and dynamic of being part of a band, while also allowing him to have a better schedule to venture through acting whilst promoting his music.

 Set list

 This set list is representative of the performance on October 30, 2014.
 It is not representative of all concerts for the duration of the tour.